 Paired piezometers (i.e. one swamp substrate piezometer and one sandstone piezometer) have been monitored in Swamps 71a and 72, relating to Longwalls 305-307 (Figure 9).
 Mining of Longwall 305 commenced on 12 April 2020 and ceased on 21 November 2020.
-Mining of Longwalls 306 and 307 has not yet commenced.
+Mining of Longwalls 306 commenced extraction on 15 June 2021 and is forecast to be completed in March 2022.
+Mining of Longwall 307 has not yet commenced.

-Semi-quantitative comparisons of the swamp substrate water levels of Swamps 71a and 72 with control swamps and rainfall records during the review period do not show a definitive mining effect and the dry conditions are regarded as a natural response to reduced rainfall (Appendices C1 and C2).
+Semi-quantitative comparisons of the swamp substrate water levels of Swamps 71a and 72 with control swamps and rainfall records during the reporting period do not show a definitive mining effect and the dry conditions are regarded as a natural response to reduced rainfall (Appendices C1 and C2).